Simulation of Two-Qubit Grover Algorithm in MBQC with Universal Blind Quantum Computation: Engineering a Qiskit-Native MBQC Correction Engine

 For example, an $X$-measurement corresponds to \( M_i^Z H \), an \( X(\pi) \)-measurement corresponds to \( M_i^Z H Z \), and an \( X(\pi/4) \)-measurement corresponds to \( M_i^Z H R_Z(-\pi/4) \).

-In MBQC simulations in Qiskit, referring to equations \eqref{phi2} and \eqref{MphiMz}, measurement angles modified by corrections (denoted as \( \phi' \)) can be determined as follows:
+In MBQC simulations in Qiskit, referring to Eqs.~\eqref{phi2} and \eqref{MphiMz}, measurement angles modified by corrections (denoted as \( \phi' \)) can be determined as follows:

 This expression shows that arbitrary measurements \( M_i^{\phi'_i} \) can be simulated in Qiskit using available gates.
 Specifically, to measure qubit \( i \), conditional gate applications based on prior measurement outcomes (\( \sum_{j \in S_X(i)} s_j \) and \( \sum_{j \in S_Z(i)} s_j \)) are required.
-This can be implemented using Qiskit’s adaptive programming functions, which enable the conditional application of circuits based on previous measurement results.
+This can be implemented using Qiskit's adaptive programming functions, in particular \texttt{circuit.<gate>(i).c\_if(c, 1)}, which applies \texttt{<gate>} on qubit $i$ conditioned on the classical register $c$ holding the value $1$.
+The XOR-parity sums $\sum_{j} s_j \pmod{2}$ appearing in Eq.~\eqref{phi2} are realized by issuing one \texttt{c\_if}-conditioned $X$ (resp.~$Z$) gate per dependency $j \in S_X(i)$ (resp.~$S_Z(i)$); since $X^2 = Z^2 = I$, the composed effect of these single-bit conditionals on the target qubit equals $X^{\bigoplus_{j\in S_X(i)} s_j}$ (resp.~$Z^{\bigoplus_{j\in S_Z(i)} s_j}$), so no runtime classical arithmetic on the register is required.
+Algorithm~\ref{alg:Measurement} in Section~\ref{sec:grover} formalizes this conditional-correction procedure, which is reused throughout the Grover simulation in Section~\ref{sec:grover} and the blind variant in Section~\ref{sec:ubqc}.